Kaempferol 3-O-galactosyltransferase

-Thus, the two substrates of this enzyme are UDP-galactose and kaempferol, whereas its two products are UDP and trifolin.
+The two substrates of this enzyme characterised from Petunia hybrida and seedlings of Vigna mungo are the flavonol, kaempferol, and UDP-galactose.
+Its products are trifolin and uridine diphosphate (UDP)..

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-galactose:kaempferol 3-O-beta-D-galactosyltransferase.
 This enzyme is also called F3GalTase.
+It can act on other flavonols including quercetin, myricetin, and fisetin.
+It can also convert the galactoside derivatives back to their parent compounds.